chainloop-dev/chainloop/deployment/chainloop/README.md

 - Kubernetes 1.19+
 - Helm 3.2.0+
-- PV provisioner support in the underlying infrastructure
+- PV provisioner support in the underlying infrastructure (If built-in PostgreSQL is enabled)
-- ReadWriteMany volumes for deployment scaling

 ## TL;DR